Master data management best practices: How to get buy-in from the CEO

 operational (e.g., data quality)

-Assess costs – Ensure you work with an MDM vendor that provides clear estimates of the total cost of ownership, including setup and operational costs, as well as the costs associated with delaying the project, such as loss of market competitiveness.
+Assess costs – Ensure you work with a master data management vendor that provides clear estimates of the total cost of ownership, including setup and operational costs, as well as the costs associated with delaying the project, such as loss of market competitiveness.

-Be patient – It can take a few quarters after implementation to start generating positive cash flows from users leveraging clean, enriched and single-sourced data from an MDM system.
+Be patient – It can take a few quarters after implementation to start generating positive cash flows from users leveraging clean, enriched and single-sourced data from a master data management system.
 Incorporate that into the timeline for the plan.

 With a strong story to tell, backed by powerful use cases, insightful statistics, relevant industry trends and a comprehensive plan establishing clear goals, you are ready to set that meeting with the CEO.